-The theory section covers the selection of flow meters and the general theories applied for the sizing for each type of the flow meter.
-In the application section, several case studied are shown and discussed in detail step by step to the theory for the calculation.
-The case studied will aid the engineers to do the selection and sizing for the several flow meters base on their own system.
+The theory section covers the selection of flow meters and the general theories applied for the sizing of each type of the flow meter.
+In the application section, several case studied are shown and discussed in detail step by step for the calculation.
+The case studied will aid the reader to complete the selection and sizing for the several flow meters base on their own system.

-In the end of this guideline, example specification data sheets for the flow measurement are included which is created based on an industrial example.
+At the end of this guideline, example specification data sheets for the flow measurement instrumentation are included based on an industrial example.
 A calculation spreadsheet is included as well to aid the user to apply the theory of calculations.